astronomer/docs/learn/intro-to-airflow.md

 ## Airflow history

-Over the past ten years, Airflow has grown to be the open source standard for data orchestration:
+Over the past ten years, Airflow grew to be the open source standard for data orchestration:

 - 2015: Airflow started as an open source project at Airbnb.
 In 2015, Airbnb was growing rapidly and struggling to manage the vast quantities of internal data it generated every day.
 To satisfy the need for a robust scheduling tool, [Maxime Beauchemin](https://maximebeauchemin.medium.com/) created Airflow to allow Airbnb to quickly author, iterate, and monitor batch data pipelines.
 - 2016: Airflow officially joined the Apache Foundation Incubator.